+Peer Comparisons

-Peer Comparisons.
-The Task Force reviewed the performance measures that Metro currently uses to assess its transit services, as well as a variety of measures comparing Metro's services to those of 30 other transit agencies in U.S. metropolitan areas.
-Metro's performance measures selected for this purpose should be consistent with the Neational Teransit Delatabase to allow for meaningful comparisons with peer transit agencies.
-In addition, as the Task Force learned from reviewing current comparisons with peers, for these data to be useful will require a detailed and thorough analysis of why there are differences in performance measure results between Metro and the peer agencies, including exploration of similarities and differences in public policy goals, transit system objectives and system operations.
+The task force reviewed the performance measures that Metro currently uses to assess its transit services, as well as a variety of measures comparing Metro's services to those of 30 other transit agencies in U.S. metropolitan areas.
+(See Appendix 4 for comparisons on transit productivity measures.)
+Metro's performance measures selected for this purpose should be consistent with the National Transit Database to allow for meaningful comparisons with peer transit agencies.
+In addition, as the task force learned from reviewing current comparisons with peers, for these data to be useful will require a detailed and thorough analysis of why there are differences in performance measure results between Metro and the peer agencies, including exploration of similarities and differences in public policy goals, transit system objectives and system operations.
 This work should be completed within the next year, and it should be used to inform decisions by Metro and policy makers and made available to the public.

-Sources and Uses.
+Sources and Uses

 To understand the service performance of the transit system also requires an understanding of the source and use of the financial resources that support those services.
 Metro should provide information to decision makers and the public about the sources and uses of funds.
-To better understand how Metro is using its resources to provide transit services, the Task Force helped Metro staff create a series of charts showing how much of which the different funding sources support each service family within each subarea.
-(See Attachment 3.)
-The Task Force found this to be a useful way to review how Metro is deploying funding resources and what it takes to support each family of service.
+To better understand how Metro is using its resources to provide transit services, the task force helped Metro staff create a series of charts showing how much of the different funding sources support each service family within each subarea.
+(See Appendix 5.)
+The task force found this to be a useful way to review how Metro is deploying funding resources and what it takes to support each family of service.
 This should become part of the information Metro provides to the public.

-Establish Targets.
+Establish Targets

 This work should also include establishment of targets or objectives for each measure, so that evaluation and reporting includes actual performance against those identified targets.
 This will help all parties understand if individual routes and the system as a whole are achieving desired outcomes.
 Based on the evaluation results, Metro would decide whether to take action to adjust services, or explain why there are variations and what actions are needed to improve performance.

-Reporting.
+Reporting

 Reporting on the performance measures will be instrumental in leading to increased productivity within the system.
 The reports should help create a focus on which portions of the system are not performing up to desired standards.
 The format for reporting on the performance measures should be clear and easy to understand for the public and decision makers.
-The reports should be posted on Metro's Web site and readily available to the public.
+The reports should be posted on Metro's website and readily available to the public.

-The Task Force subgroup on performance measures worked with Metro staff to develop an initial example of metrics for overall system performance and an easy-to-understand reporting format.
-(See Attachment 4.)
+The task force subgroup on performance measures worked with Metro staff to develop an initial example of metrics for overall system performance and an easy-to-understand reporting format.
+(See

+Appendix 5.)
 This was a good start on that work.
-The Task Force recommends that Metro continue developing performance measures using the draft measures as a model.
-In addition to developing performance measures for route evaluation and peer comparisons, the Task Force is suggesting that Metro develop performance measures that help evaluate all of Metro's operations, for example performance against budget, customer service, vehicle maintenance, etc. Metro currently reports on a number of these measures, but they are included in different reports and locations.
-The Task Force supports Metro's suggestion to include recommendations for the performance measurement system in Metro's Strategic and

-Comprehensive and Strategic Plans scheduled for submittal to the County Council by February 2011.
+The task force recommends that Metro continue developing performance measures using the draft measures as a model.
+In addition to developing performance measures for route evaluation and peer comparisons, the task force is suggesting that Metro develop performance measures that help evaluate all of Metro's operations, for example performance against budget, customer service, vehicle maintenance, etc. Metro currently reports on a number of these measures, but they are included in different reports and locations.
+The task force supports Metro's suggestion to include recommendations for the performance measurement system in Metro's Comprehensive and Strategic Plans scheduled for submittal to the County Council by February 2011.